 The replenishment assessment rate, when applied to estimated assessable production (all production, excluding that which is exempt, within the AOB), results in a replenishment assessment which must not exceed the maximum permitted by Desert Water Agency Law (the Applicable SWP Charges).
-Due to the interdependent nature of the imported water supply for the WWR Management Area (including a portion of the San Gorgonio Pass Subbasin), MC Management Area, and GH Management Area, the Allocated SWP Charges component of the replenishment assessment rate is uniform throughout the WWR Subbasin AOB, MC AOB, and GH AOB; however, due to the independent and separate nature of various other aspects of the groundwater replenishment program within the WWR AOB (including a portion of the San Gorgonio Pass Subbasins), MC AOB, and GH AOB, the other charges and costs component need not be uniform; they are specific to each AOB.
+Due to the interdependent nature of the imported water supply for the WWR Management Area (including a portion of the San Gorgonio Pass Subbasin), MC Management Area, and GH Management Area, the Allocated SWP Charges component of the replenishment assessment rate is uniform throughout the WWR AOB, MC AOB, and GH AOB; however, due to the independent and separate nature of various other aspects of the groundwater replenishment program within the WWR AOB (including a portion of the San Gorgonio Pass Subbasins), MC AOB, and GH AOB, the other charges and costs component need not be uniform; they are specific to each AOB.

-A. ACTUAL 2017 WATER PRODUCTION AND ESTIMATED 2018/2019 ASSESSABLE WATER PRODUCTION
+A. ACTUAL 2018 WATER PRODUCTION AND ESTIMATED 2019/2020 ASSESSABLE WATER PRODUCTION

 Estimated assessable production within DWA's WWR AOB (including a portion of the San Gorgonio Pass Subbasin), MC AOB, and GH AOB consist of groundwater extractions from the groundwater subbasins and diversions from streams (Snow, Falls, and Chino Creeks) in the tributary watersheds.
-Estimated assessable groundwater production is based on water production which, with the exception of Bel Air Greens, whose well has not been metered or measured nor assessed, and Whitewater Ranch, whose wells are metered and measured but not assessed.
-Bel Air Greens and Whitewater Ranch wells are located within the Agua Caliente Band of Cahuilla Indian Reservation.
+Estimated assessable groundwater production is based on metered water production.
 DWA staff read and record metered water production quantities with the exception of the wells owned by MSWD and the Indigo Power Plant, which are reported to DWA.
-As discussed in previous reports, the past water production for Bel Air Greens has been estimated at 127 AF/yr.
-The Bel Air Greens golf course is now closed, and the property is currently being sold for residential and hotel development.